freebirdjs/freebird-base/docs/NetcoreClass.md

 ********************************************
 <a name="API_permitJoin"></a>
 ### .permitJoin(duration[, callback])
-Let the network controller allow devices to join its network.
+Let the netcore allow devices to join its network.

 **Arguments:**

-1. `duration` (_Number_): Duration in seconds for netcore allowing devices to join the network.
+1. `duration` (_Number_): Duration in seconds for the netcore to allow devices to join the network.
 Set it to `0` can immediately close the admission.
 2. `callback` (_Function_):  `function (err, timeLeft) {}`.
 Get called when netcore starts/stops to permit joining, where `timeLeft` is a number that indicates time left for device joining in seconds, e.g., 180.

 **Returns:**